We live in uncertain times. Take Control. Set up Self-Custody and Inheritance. Download the Vault12 app today.

 What is cryptocurrency?

-An explanation of how the arrival of blockchain technology has allowed cryptocurrencies to solve real-world challenges for financial consumers of all types: small and large, speculative and non-speculative.
+How blockchain technology has allowed cryptocurrencies to solve real-world challenges for financial consumers of all types: small and large, speculative and non-speculative.

-Cryptocurrency is a set of technologies used to store and exchange assets digitally in the form of coins, or tokens.
-Cryptocurrency's marketplace mechanics are decentralized (unlike emerging centralized digital currencies), and its security is supported by cryptography (encryption), which allows it to be both secure and anonymous.
-Although Bitcoin is the most well-known cryptocurrency in the world, with the largest market capitalization, there are now thousands of cryptocurrencies listed in the price-tracking website coinmarketcap.com.
-Cryptocurrencies other than Bitcoin are referred to as "Altcoins."
+Cryptocurrency is the set of technologies used to store and exchange digital assets like virtual coins and tokens.
+Cryptocurrency's marketplace mechanics are decentralized (unlike emerging centralized digital currencies), and its security is provided by cryptography (encryption), which allows it to be both secure and anonymous.

-TL;DR
+TL;DR (concentrated takeaways)

 Large institutions are now investing sizeable sums as part of their investment portfolios.